|Small Claims Court|

 If the defendant pays the claim, the clerk will send the money to the plaintiff.

-If the defendant demands a jury trial, the clerk will notify the plaintiff by mail that the plaintiff must remove the matter to justice court within ten (10) days.
-If this happens, the plaintiff almost always needs to retain a lawyer.
+If the defendant demands a jury trial, the clerk will notify the plaintiff, by mail, that the plaintiff must remove the matter to justice court within ten days.
+If this happens then the plaintiff will almost always need to retain a lawyer.
 This case will then proceed as a regular lawsuit in justice court.